Gender equality

 Gender Equality

-Inclusion and Equality fund $3.5 million, 2023-24 [budget estimate]
+2023-24 Inclusion and Equality Fund [budget estimate]

 In 2015, Australia established the Gender Equality Fund to strengthen work on gender equality and women's empowerment in the aid program.
 The Fund maintains flagship investments that promote gender equality in the Pacific and South-East Asia, and supports innovative investments at country, regional and global levels, including through partnerships with the private sector and civil society.
 The Gender Equality Fund plays an important role in shaping Australia's development program to drive strong gender equality performance and results.

 To support gender-responsive COVID-19 efforts, the Gender Equality Fund received an additional $10 million in the financial year 2020-21, increasing the total to $65 million.
+The Australian Government has since maintained the same fund level for the Gender Fund.

 Ending Gender-Based Violence